seepick/cccontact/interview_tom/final_content.md

   * there is a confusion about "touch based partner dance" and the art-form of CI
   * these people might also bring in a slight different (sensual-sexual) energy which is not welcome in CI

-## how can it be compared to more conventional dance styles, like: contemporary dance, dance improvisation, or even zuuk, tango, salsa, or lindy hop?
+## how can it be compared to more conventional dance styles, like: contemporary dance, dance improvisation, or even zouk, tango, salsa, or lindy hop?

 * most of those are partner dancing in a more social way; CI comes from the art world on the other hand
-* they are very much gender roled (men lead, women follow; except lindy hop); CI dances everyone with everyone, no clear role
+* they are very much gender-roled (men lead, women follow; except lindy hop); CI dances everyone with everyone, no clear role
 * they are much more "stylish" (dress to impress); at CI we like to wear our comfy pyjamas ;)
 * without the shared point of contact, it's only dance improvisation
 * CI is an exploration; "breaking the system" as it is improvised (no choreography)